This lesson about measurements might get a little technical, but we will try to keep it light.

 You will learn more about frequencies in the lesson called: Audio (Sound Basics): Part 2.

 You will learn more about these magic mirror chips in A Look At Light – Part 1.

-More energy – we measure the amount of that energy as so many ‘amps‘.
+We measure the the flow of that energy used to maintain a consistent spark as so many ‘amps‘.
 When the bulbs brightness gets weaker as it ages, we have to increase the amperage, or amps.

 There are two more Standard Units that we are more familiar with, even if we don’t use the words all the time; kilograms and candela.
 We use kilograms every day, because it is the unit of measure for weight.
-Even in the United States where they still use pounds and ounces, everything from breakfast cereal to computers and TVs also have the weight in kilograms or grams on the box.
+Even in the United States where pounds and ounces are still used, everything from breakfast cereal to computers and TVs also have to print the weight in kilograms or grams on the box since they also sell to Canada or other countries using grams and kilograms.
 Of course, speakers have weight and movie screens have weight, so we have floors that are designed to hold these weights safely.
 Since these things were decided years ago, and don’t change, we don’t have to think about it much.

 Candela is really the most interesting measurement for us.
-Up above it is called ‘Luminous Intensity’.
+In the Standards List above it is called ‘Luminous Intensity’.

-‘Luminous’ is a neat word that comes from the Latin word for Light, which is lumens.
-Candela comes from the Latin word for ‘candle’, which creates light.
-But in the world of standards they don’t just use any candle.
-The ISO specify it so that anyone, anywhere can create the exact same light if you happen to have a wick made out of pure platinum and a certain amount of the exact wax.
+In the world of standards they don’t just use any candle.
+The ISO specify the particular composition of the candle so that anyone, anywhere can create the exact same light – if you happen to have a wick made out of pure platinum and a certain amount of an exact type wax.